 ActiveServer specifies HTTPS connectors to use TLS 1.2 only by default.
-However, due to a reported issue with Java 1.8, the TLS 1.0 and 1.1 protocols are also enabled.
 If you wish to disable protocols, a workaround is possible by editing the Java security file directly and is shown below.

 Note that editing the java.security file will affect all Java applications on the server.
 GPayments cannot be held responsible for any issues that may result from this change.